alanko0511/noisejs-typescript/README.md

 const seed = Math.random();
 const noise = new Perlin(seed);

-// Call the noise functions to get the noise value for that coordinatre. noise.simplex2(x, y);
+// Call the noise functions to get the noise value for that coordinates. noise.simplex2(x, y);
 noise.simplex3(x, y, z);